Phiphiste/Big-Data-Ecosystem-Project-Stop-Covid/README.md

 When Stop_covid.py is running it will never stop updating positions of people.
 If two people have same position, if one of them is 1 or 2 and the other 0, then the second one become 1.Then a msg is add to the msg_queue.txt file and the Producer can now send a message to the consumer.
 You can send messages with Producer.py and verify receptions with Consumer.py.

+If you have any issues running this program, feel free to contact the authors.

+## Authors
+- Philippe RAMBAUD | philippe.rambaud@edu.ece.fr
+- Jean LEROY | jean.leroy@edu.ece.fr

 ## Sources
 - How to build real-time streaming data pipelines and applications using Apache kafka ?